 But getting back to the “Tea with a Druid”.
 While working in England and studying the manuscripts met a fellow who was a friend of a friends and he was a Druid.
 He was going to a ceremony at the Tor with Philip Carr Gomm leading it and invited us.
 I went by bus and was so glad I did as it was a real connection to the turning of the season, the Equinox, and was spectacularly done with a parade with people in costumes, poetry, fire dancers and touching ceremonial words to connected the people there to the elements and all of nature and the star nations.
 I really enjoyed it but had to hurry back as the next day I was flying back to Canada.

 Dale and I Della)have traveled to Power Spots and Dale to Wales many times.
 Azatlan published in 2008 the book” Druidical Quest” to document this and show some of the original writings of John Hugh Roberts.
-The Spring Equinox makes me know this sharing of this work should during this time blossom further.
-If you have an interest to know more join the Druidical Quest Blog.
+Twenty five years ago the Roberts Heritage Foundation was formed to help continue the legacy and preservation of the Robert’s family contributions.
+The Spring Equinox makes me know this sharing of this work should during this transformational time blossom further.
+If you have an interest to know more join the Druidical Quest Blog to follow the work of the Robert Heritage Foundation.
 Take care and keep your personal flowering alive and well!